RichardGomer/modal-split-ui/README.md

 import KML into our JSON format.

-The UI - and SOME of the other tools - will also auto-detect and import the JSON format that's exported from the modal-split detection software; but use of the native JSON format is recommended where possible.
+The UI - and SOME of the other tools - will also auto-detect and import the JSON format that's exported from the QROWD modal-split detection tools; but use of the native JSON format is recommended where possible.